Noah's Mill Bourbon Review

 Is it good?

 Noah’s Mill is an exceptionally well-made and balanced bourbon.
 It is complex on your nose, but the complexity doesn’t follow the palette.
-Although it wasn’t as complex on the palate, it still has a wonderful taste.
+It does, however, still taste great.
 If you weren’t aware of the ABV beforehand, you would probably be surprised that it is as high as 57.15%.

 When searching online, you may come across a lot of hate for this Bourbon.
 However, you can’t deny that past the strong smell; it tastes delicious.
-It’s decent proof for a reasonable price,, and I can find it in most stores.
+It’s decent proof for a reasonable price and can be found in most stores.
 That’s not the case with many Bourbons on the markets today.
-This certainly one to pull out and share with friends.
 It is certainly worth hunting down and adding to your list of new Bourbon to try.

 This post may contain affiliate links.